- 12 bone-in chicken thighs (or a mix of thighs and drumsticks)

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 3 orange, zest and juice of one, other 2 halved
+- 3 oranges, zest and juice of one, other 2 halved

 One of the best-known citrus fruits, oranges aren't necessarily orange - some varieties are…